 Operation Bridge Building is the Mansfield Symphony’s major education initiative for schools.
 This program is designed to both enhance K-5 classroom courses, as well as support music education in our schools.
 The Operation Bridge Building program engages students and teachers alike by providing high quality symphonic programming and a curriculum that integrates the arts with academics.
-This program serves well over 7,000 local students annually through in-school chamber concerts, full-scale symphony concerts at the Renaissance Theatre, and teacher & student study guides.
+This program serves nearly 8,000 local students annually through in-school chamber concerts, full-scale symphony concerts at the Renaissance Theatre, and teacher & student study guides.

 The Renaissance is a proud member of the Partners in Education program at the John F. Kennedy Center for the Performing Arts.
 In collaboration with the Mansfield Art Center and Mansfield City Schools, this prestigious program provides high quality professional development to educators.
 Workshops are open to any area teacher or school administrator, and are a fun, valuable opportunity to gain contact hours towards Continuing Education Credits (CEUs).